 For purposes of this policy, the period of time from implantation until delivery.

-Any individual involuntarily confined or detained in a penal institution.
+Any individual involuntarily confined or detained in a penal institution including prisons, jails, juvenile offender facilities, and residential facilities for court-ordered substance abuse treatment or a mental institution when required through sentencing or as an alternative to incarceration.
 The term is intended to encompass individuals sentenced to such an institution under a criminal or civil statute, individuals detained in other facilities by virtue of statutes or commitment procedures which provide alternatives to criminal prosecution or incarceration in a penal institution, and individuals detained pending arraignment, trial, or sentencing.
 In addition, any individual who satisfies the above definition and who is receiving care in a medical treatment setting will be considered a prisoner for purposes of this policy.
-For purposes of this policy, the definition of prisoner does not include individuals on probation or parole, or supervised by electronic monitoring devices.

-Information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
-Private information must be individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.
+Private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information that has been provided for specific purposes by an individual and that the individual can reasonably expect will not be made public.

 Individually identifiable health information that is covered under HIPAA consisting of the following: